 It said “It’s hard to determine the amount and timing of alcohol consumption that puts the fetus at risk.
 One study shows that women who drank only occasionally and moderately had babies with no more problems than those women who drank rarely or not at all.
 There were no differences either in size or number of babies’ handicaps between the women who drank moderately and those who abstained or drank likely.”13

 There is even little evidence that occasional binge drinking during pregnancy seriously harms the fetus.
-That’s according to an analysis of medical research published in the 35 years between 1970 and 2005.
+That’s according to an analysis of medical research published in the 35 years.
 It analyzed over 3,500 studies.
 Binge drinking was having five or more alcoholic drinks per occasion.